With countless curricula and philosophies circulating the world of early years, it can be challenging to know if you’re doing the right thing.

 The name ‘Te Whāriki’ comes from the Maori language and means ‘woven mat’.
-This can be visualised as learning and development being woven from the principles, strands and goals.
-It can also be seen that nursery teachers can ‘weave their own mat’, as Te Whāriki does not set any guidelines for content or methods.
-Lastly, it develops the idea that children interact with their environment and everywhere is a learning environment.
+This can be visualised as learning and development being woven from the foundational principles, strands and goals.
+It can also be understood in a way that nursery teachers can ‘weave their own mat’, as Te Whāriki does not set any guidelines for content or methods.
+Lastly, it develops the idea that children interact with their environment, and there's an opportunity to learn in every environment.

-The Te Whāriki curriculum does not assess children’s learning and development against pre-set milestones.
-It encourages teachers to understand what children are trying to achieve and what is possible.
-Then, the assessment is purely about supporting children and motivating them to reach their potential.
+The Te Whāriki curriculum does not assess children’s learning and development against pre-set milestones - it encourages teachers to understand what children are trying to achieve, and what is possible.
+Their assessments are purely about supporting children and motivating them to reach their potential.

 Margaret Carr brought about the idea that ‘learning stories’ were the best way to assess progress, placing the learner in the heart of the process.
 It can be hard to assess a child’s development with more holistic curricula, and the idea of ‘learning stories’ is to avoid assessing specific skills and simply checking against a pre-set list.